Cervical Screening Awareness Myth Busters with Philip Toozs-Hobson, Consultant Gynaecologis | News

 Myth #4 - Abnormal cells mean you have cervical cancer

 “90 per cent of cases of cervical cancer are caused by what is called ‘squamous cell carcinoma’.
 These are where there has been an inoculation with HPV a common virus.
-In most cases, your body’s immune system will take care of this and its why even in the case of mild abnormal smears the body heals itself and we often just watch for six months before considering treatment.”
+In most cases, your body’s immune system will take care of this and it's why, even in the case of mild abnormal smears. the body heals itself and we often just watch for six months before considering treatment.”

-Myth #5 - I’ve had normal smears for all of my smears so far, I won’t have cancer now.
+Myth #5 - I’ve had normal smears for all of my smears so far, so I won’t have cancer now.

-Attending all of your screenings will help you to monitor your health throughout your whole lifetime up until the age of 64 as the likelihood of having cervical cancer is incredibly low – however you may be invited back for another test if any of your last three tests detected abnormalities
+Attending all of your screenings will help you to monitor your health throughout your whole lifetime up until the age of 64 as the likelihood of having cervical cancer is incredibly low – however, you may be invited back for another test if any of your last three tests detected abnormalities